2000foreman/aaronreynolds/README.md

 <br/><br/>
 ---

 Because the interior asset datasets span multiple floors, representing them with static maps here would be clunky to say the least.
-The interior asset data can be viewed by downloading 'interior_assets.gpkg' in the ZeroWaste_Survey folder.
+The interior asset data can be viewed by downloading 'interior_assets.gpkg'.

 The exterior datasets are more two dimensional so below are four maps representing the most common assets groups are shown below.
-The full exterior asset data can be viewed by downloading 'exterior_assets.gdb' in the ZeroWaste_Survey folder.
+The full exterior asset data can be viewed by downloading the zipped 'exterior_assets.gdb'.

 ![dumpsters](https://user-images.githubusercontent.com/76584053/159109950-835ca715-72d5-4dc7-918f-28ebefbfdba8.png)
 <br/><br/>